pfli07/Intelligent-protection-system-for-forgotten-children-in-vehicle/README.md

                 CUR_CORE ?= arcem7d
                 TOOLCHAIN ?= gnu

-- The relative series of the root directory, here the path of the Makefile is `./Intelligent-protection-system-for-forgotten-children-in-vehicle/src/makefile`:
+- The relative series of the root directory, here the path of the Makefile is<br/> `./Intelligent-protection-system-for-forgotten-children-in-vehicle/src/makefile`:

                 #